ismetdagli/HaX-CoNN/README.md

 ### Step 6: Synchronous multiple DNN execution

-We assume that multiple DNNs starts at the same time.

-This session is also briefly explained in "Neural network synchronization" in Session 4.
+This session enables to synchronously run DNNs briefly explained in "Neural network synchronization" in Session 4.

 * create two distinct copies of the original Tensorrt directory to an empty directories
 * replace sampleInference.cpp with the corresponding directories
 * build the directories & write 0 to a tmp shared file.
 * build googlenet only gpu and dla engines
-* run the multiple dnn
+* run the multiple DNN
 ```bash
 cp -r /usr/src/tensorrt/ ./tensorrt_sharedMem1/
 cp -r /usr/src/tensorrt/ ./tensorrt_sharedMem2/